In an online discussion which turned to space topics, I was asked:

 I recall Carl Sagan speaking of scenarios where island natives try to find out if there are other inhabited islands far beyond the horizons by using larger and larger smoke signals and louder drums while all the time radio signals are invisibly passing through them.
 We may be in the same situation with radio being assumed to be so important everywhere as it is here.
 One might imagine that if there were many highly advanced civilizations all over the place we would see traces of the equivalent of commerce routes, contrails, city light glows, etc. in many places in the sky.

 Perhaps such 'signatures' of manipulation of the environment are all over the place but we will not know until some resolution threshold is reached in future all sky surveys.
 Dyson spheres (enclosures built around a star to gather most of the radiated energy) should be bright in the Infra-red, but dim otherwise.
-It might be good to draw up some theoretical constraints on what traces might be manifested by various 'megatechnology' concepts such as Dyson spheres and postulated methods of interstellar propulsion and have a detailed look for them.
+It might be good to draw up some theoretical constraints on what traces might be manifested by various 'megatechnology' constructions and postulated methods of interstellar propulsion and have a detailed look for them.
 Perhaps there are no widely traveled civilizations which overwrite their environments on vast scales as we feel free to do in our own surroundings, but to assume all civilizations operate in a 'stealth' mode is also problematical.

 I believe that current SETI efforts are valuable and at the moment are the best hope for finding civilizations from beyond.
 However I suspect only a small fraction of civilizations use anything like radio for deliberate communication, especially between themselves among the stars.

 Perhaps our future selves will be able to peer into or even virtually visit the past, with the traces of the observers or something about the observation itself making some kind of impression on our reality.
-Such an 'intrusion' into our time might appear to defy laws of physics due to our inability to perceive it completely in our own 'time dimension'.
+Such an 'intrusion' into our space/time might appear to defy laws of physics of motion due to our inability to perceive it completely in our own 'time dimension'.

 P.S.-A fascinating article circulating across the WWW on the publishing origins of the 'UFO' phenomena can be seen here.